 Here is the third interview of my monthly feature; interviews with Drama Teachers who work at the coalface of the Drama Studio.
-This time it is with Kate Nash.
-Kate teachers Drama to 11 to 18 years olds in a private school in Bath, she is on the executive committee for National Drama and a keen advocate for the Arts.
-You can follow Kate on Twitter @KateMrsnash
+This time it is with Catherine Nash.
+Catherine teaches Drama to 11 to 18 years olds in a private school in Bath, she is on the executive committee for National Drama and a keen advocate for the Arts.
+You can follow Catherine on Twitter @KateMrsnash

 KRB: How long have you been teaching and is the biggest change you’ve seen in the subject of Drama during that time?